ychenfolio/ychenfolio/README.md

 - 👋 Hi, I'm Yan.
 I'm looking for a software engineer internship currently.
-I'm working hard and willing to learn new technology.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding, working hard, and willing to learn new technology.
-- 🌱 My major is Computer Science, and I will graduate in December, 2023
+- 🌱 My major is Computer Science, and I will graduate in December, 2023.
-- 💞️ I’m looking to collaborate on GitHub
+- 💞️ I’m looking to collaborate on GitHub.
 - 📫 ychenfolio@gmail.com